filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-29_Metasploitable-2-part-six.md

 expert by any means and I don't know this code base  but as far as I could tell, this means that the last `val` could potentially be overwritten by supplying for example `255.255.255.XXX` where `XXX` is an arbitrary 32-bit integer.

+**Edit (2014-11-30):**_Since I wrote this I have thought a bit more about it I am not certain I get everything entirely right.
+First and foremost the above conclusion is almost certainly wrong.
+Nothing will be written out of bounds, the interger will overflow.
+This could potentially be a bit more usefull but the impact is probably limited by the very nature of the parsed number._

 So I could overwrite a bit of memory and corrupt it but nothing really useful.
 Post-patch this vulnerability does not exist since the check is always performed.